 Wolfgang Brückle studied art history and German philology at the Universities of Marburg, Dijon, and Hamburg, where he completed his exams and, in 2001, received his PhD with a study on art employed in the representation of power in fourteenth-century France.
 He was an assistant curator at the Staatsgalerie Stuttgart and an assistant professor and senior research fellow at the universities of Stuttgart, Bern, Essex, and Zurich.
 He has conducted research on medieval art, art theory, museum history, contemporary art and media history, with a special focus on issues of authenticity in art- and photography-related topics.
 He has been a senior lecturer at the Lucerne University of Applied Sciences and Arts since 2013.
 Brückle has co-curated several exhibitions and regularly teaches at the universities of Zurich and Fribourg, and other academic institutions.
 Alongside Flüchtiges Sammeln, he is the head of two other SNSF research projects at the Lucerne School of Art and Design (Post-photography: Apparatus, Images, Practices in Art and Everyday Culture and Curating Photography in the Networked Image Economy).

 Clemens Fellmann is a visual artist, performer and researcher who lives and works in Basel and Leipzig.
 He studied painting and media art in Geneva and Leipzig and is a trained dancer and performer.
 His artistic work ranges between drawing, sculpture, installation, text and performance.
-His interests are shaped by formal concepts, (non-)systems, and patterns that create unforeseen narratives and personal stories.
-He regularly collaborates with the artist Nora Frohmann and currently works on the graphic/performative project Potato Print Dance, in which possibilities of self-made dance notation and scripts are questioned and challenged.
-His work has been shown in Switzerland, Germany and Austria (Centre Pasquart Biel, Dampfzentrale Bern, HGB Gallerie Leipzig, and Festung Hohensalzburg, among others).
+His interests are shaped by formal concepts, (non-)systems and patterns that create unforeseen narratives and personal stories.
+He is interested in various types of notation and scripts for movement, questioning and challenging their possibilities and limits.
+His work has been shown in Switzerland, Germany and Austria (Centre Pasquart Biel, Dampfzentrale Bern, HGB Galerie Leipzig, and Festung Hohensalzburg, among others).
 He performs for various artists in delegated performances (Michaela Schweiger, Suse Weber, and Massimo Gerardi, among others).
-He is currently enrolled in master’s degree programme in Art Teaching at the Lucerne School of Art and Design.
+He is currently enrolled in the master’s degree programme in Art Teaching at the Lucerne School of Art and Design.

 Tancredi Gusman is a research associate at the Lucerne University of Applied Sciences and Arts.
 From 2017 to 2019 he was a Marie Skłodowska-Curie Research Fellow at the Institute of Theatre Studies, Freie Universität Berlin, and led the EU Horizon 2020-funded project Between Evidence and Representation: History of Performance Art Documentation from 1970 to 1977.
 In 2016 he worked as a postdoctoral researcher at the University of Milan for the EU Project Senses.
 The Sensory Theatre.
 New Transnational Strategies for Theater Audience Building.
 His research centres on the history of theatre and performance practices, addressing in particular performance art and documentation, theatre and criticism, and art and theatre theories.
 He translated the Italian edition (2014) of Erika Fischer-Lichte’s The Transformative Power of Performance and published the monograph entitled The Harp and the Sling: Kerr, Ihering, and the German Theatre Criticism from the End of the Nineteenth Century to National Socialism (2016).
 He has also worked as an assistant director, director, and dramaturg for theatres and productions in Switzerland, Germany, and France.